-By performing these procedures, we comply with the requirements of Part 9 of Book 2 and the Dutch Standard 720.
+By performing these procedures, we comply with the requirements of Part 9 of Book and the Dutch Standard 720.
 The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-The liquidators are responsible for the preparation of the other information, including the report of the liquidators in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The liquidators are responsible for the preparation of the other information, including the liquidators report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.

-C. Report on other legal and regulatory requirements
+D. Report on other legal and regulatory requirements